Instructor Training

 • your driving licence number

-• criminal record disclosure number to become a driving instructor – you must have got this within the last 6 months
+• a criminal record disclosure number to become a driving instructor – you must have got this within the last 6 months

 • details of any motoring or non-motoring offences, and disqualifications from driving